lkodinsson/MARS/Basic/Talents.md

 **Cost:** 8 EXP
 **Requirements:** Max Resolve 11+

-Rolls made to restore resources during rests are made with advantage.
+Restore 2 more endurance, stamina, and mana during rests of any duration.

 ## Mobility